 Sleep deprivation can also cause high blood pressure and an interruption in hormone production.

 Sleep disorders can contribute to sleep deprivation, but the good news is most are treatable.
 Here’s a list of the common ones:

 - Obstructive sleep apnea (OSA) – a disorder in which someone stops breathing

 - Restless leg syndrome (RLS) – a neurological disorder that causes an uncontrollable tingling feeling in the legs

-- Narcolepsy – a disorder that causes someone to fall asleep suddenly and could include loss of muscle function, sleep paralysis and hallucinations
+- Narcolepsy – a disorder that causes someone to fall asleep suddenly and could include loss of muscle function, sleep paralysis

 - Insomnia – a disorder making falling asleep or staying asleep difficult

 - Periodic Limb Movement Disorder (PLMD) – involuntary movements of the limbs while sleeping